 Upstairs at the Children’s Creativity Museum

-Pro tip: When heading to the second floor, use the spiral gallery ramp so kids can freely run up while enjoying the beautiful artwork along the way.
+Pro tip: When heading to the second floor, use the spiral gallery ramp so kids can freely run up while enjoying the beautiful artwork and interactive exhibits along the way.

-The upstairs area at the Children’s Creativity Museum offers more inventive hands-on opportunities for both big and little kids.
+The upstairs area at the Children’s Creativity Museum offers more inventive hands-on opportunities for both big and little kids in the Making Music Studio.
 Younger kids will spend time building their own instruments with cardboard, pipe cleaners, rubber bands, etc. They can then dance around on the fun interactive dot carpet that plays music (though a bit too softly).
 There’s also an opportunity to dawn headphones and create your own music with computers and electronic keyboards with different instrument sounds.

 Older kids will head straight for the Innovation Lab where they can create real stop-motion movies using LEGO and other figurines.
 This activity does take time and patience, so most little kids won’t have the bandwidth to complete a full movie (even if their parent really really wants to give it a try).
-There are also only so many stations (4-5), so on more crowded days, there will most certainly be a wait.
+There are also limited stations, so on more crowded days, there will most certainly be a wait.
 That being said, this is a super cool exhibit that your creative LEGO-loving kiddos will adore.

 Playground and Carousel

-Oh!
-And don’t forget to try the scavenger hunt sheet that the museum gives you at check-in.
-Super fun!
-And of course, your kids will also want to ride the carousel.
-It’s beautiful, classic and the ride feels longer than the Tilden Park Carousel. $5 per person.
+And of course, your kids will also want to ride the historic LeRoy King Carousel.
+It’s beautiful and classic and the ride feels longer, but just as fast at the Tilden Park Carousel. $3 per person.

 Plan your visit to the Children’s Creativity Museum